bstavroulakis/polymer-dashboard/README.md

 # Version Warning

 This project is 2 years old.
 It was written with the release of Polymer 1.0.
-From 2014-2015 a lot has changed!
+Since 2014-2015 a lot has changed!
 So with the release of Polymer 2.0 it will need a full rewrite with the new syntax and build process (Webpack, Progressive Web Apps, ES2015, ES2016 e.t.c)

 Although it implements the basic concepts of the platform it will require a rewrite.